 The largest revenue source for the School is the State of Florida (95%).
 Revenues from State sources for current operations are primarily received through the Florida Education Finance Program (FEFP) funding formula.
 The FEFP formula utilizes student enrollment data to determine the funds available for the School.

-The largest concentration of expenses is Instruction related functions (51%) and Facilities Acquisition and Construction (21%) of total expenditures.
+The largest concentration of expenses is Instruction related functions (49%) and Operation of Plant (23%).

 A Charter School and Component Unit of the District School Board of Sarasota County, Florida

 FINANCIAL ANALYSIS OF THE SCHOOL'S FUNDS

 Governmental Funds